-In accordance with its stated policy, on December 2, 2010, the NRC staff consulted with the North Carolina State official, firstname.lastname@example.org of the North Carolina Department of Environment and Natural Resources, regarding the environmental impact of the proposed action.
+In accordance with its stated policy, on December 18, 2009, the NRC staff consulted with the North Carolina State official, Ms. Beverly Hall of the Division of Radiation Protection, with the North Carolina Department of Environment and Natural Resources, regarding the environmental impact of the proposed action.
 The State official had no comments.

 Finding of No Significant Impact